 Correcting errors in a self-assessed tax return

-The new way to correct an error is to file a replacement return for the tax period where the error occurred.
+The way to correct an error is to file a replacement return for the tax period where the error occurred.
 On a replacement return, you re-submit the complete information on the tax (VAT, for example) at the right amounts.
-Similarly, to make a correction regarding employer's contributions (payroll withholding, health insurance, tax at source); you must file a replacement return containing all the amounts as they should be.
-Replacement returns must be filed electronically, in MyTax, for example.
-To file them on paper is not allowed unless there is a special reason for it.
-Please always indicate your reason for the correction.

-Errors must be corrected within three years.
+Corrections must be made before 3 years have elapsed.
 For purposes of this time limit, the important factor is the calendar year or accounting period to which the tax relates that should have been filed and paid.
 The three-year period starts from the beginning of the calendar year that follows that year or accounting period.

 Correcting a slight error

 It is always possible to enter a correction to an error in a tax return for the tax period when it occurred, regardless of its amount in euros.
 A new, alternative method of making corrections to self-assessed tax returns has been introduced.
 It is available to corrections that concern tax periods with start date 1 January 2017 or later.
 However, it only applies to errors with little or no economic consequence.

 If you need to correct a slight error (less than €500 per tax period and per type), you can do so simply by including the correction in your next tax return, i.e. the return you must file by the due date that comes after the month when you detected the error.
 This means that for a slight error, you do not have to refer to the tax period when it had occurred: it is enough if you just adjust the tax to be reported for a later tax period.